ScallyBag/fire/docs/README.md

 The NNUN implementation utilizes a modified version of Daniel Shaw's/Cfish excellent nnue probe code:
 - [nnue-probe](https://github.com/dshawul/nnue-probe/)

-Fire includes 'Raptor', a top reinforcement learning network trained by Sergio Viera
+Fire includes 'Raptor', a top reinforcement learning network trained by Sergio Vieri
 - https://www.comp.nus.edu.sg/~sergio-v/nnue/
 (rename any downloaded net -> nn.bin and place it in the same directory as the Fire_8.N_x64 executable.)